 A Journey, Not a Quick Fix

-Here’s the core formula:
+Here’s the core formula that works:

 - Invest in Human Capability: The future is built by people who are equipped to lead it.
+Don’t leave this to chance.